erichVK5/BXL2text/README.md

 # BXL2text
-A utility to convert huffman encoded BXL schematic and footprint files to plain text.
+A utility to convert huffman encoded BXL schematic and footprint files to plain text, and undertake further conversion to FOSS EDA compatible formats.

-The Huffman decoding portion of this utility is based on vala code originally by Geert Jordaens.
+The Huffman decoding portion of this utility is based on vala code originally developed by Geert Jordaens.

 A first pass of conversion of BXL encoded SMD footprints into a single file of gEDA PCB footprints has now been achieved, utilising the BXL encoded padstack definitions.

+Top layer silkscreen lines are now converted as well.

+The issue of BXL files using an inverted y-axis relative to gEDA / kicad has been addressed.

 The utility can export either Huffman decoded data as plain text, or perform further conversion.